This post may contain affiliate links. Read our disclosure policy here.

 - Prep

 Preheat the oven to 350F.
-Grease a large baking dish or sheet pan with olive oil or cooking spray.
-Place the chicken breasts on the baking sheet in a single layer. - Add flavor
+Grease a large baking dish or sheet pan and place the chicken breasts in a single layer. - Add flavor

 Remove the chicken from the oven and allow to rest for 5 minutes before serving.